 The Japanese invaded and occupied Attu in June 1942.
 Today, the island is home to a U.S. Coastguard station and is a sanctuary to many of North America's rarest birds.

-From Dr. Matt Rogers,
+From Dr. Matt Rogers, Colorado State University

 As you might expect from watching movies, few scientists put a lot of effort into being fashionable, which is why I found it odd to have spent a good thirty minutes last Thursday doing my hair.
 Not in the real world, mind you — I was preparing to give a science talk to fourteen under-privileged students at the Miami Science Museum, while I was sitting comfortably behind my computer in Colorado.
 We were all to meet in the virtual online world of Second Life, which describes itself as the "internet's largest user-created, 3D virtual-world community."
 We gathered on a NASA in-game island that has been custom built for the purpose of bringing students, teachers and the public together with scientists.
 In this virtual world, appearance is everything.

 My presentation would be through a computer-generated avatar, using my voice via microphone, and talking to a virtual roomful of student-created avatars.
 The presentation would be much like a real one — I had slides to present data, there was a question-and-answer period after the talk, and I would even be on a stage, with a computer-generated NASA podium in front of me.
 And in execution, it was brilliant; the talk went smoothly, and the virtual world was a fitting environment to present my data.
 More intriguing, however, was the question-and-answer period afterward.
 Typically, when I present to a teenaged audience, I'll get a few specific questions, and will end up spending most of my time speaking with one or two students who are really into the material, while the rest of the room looks at the floor and waits for time to be up.